ilikescience/mhs11/src/assets/writing/album-art.md

 Album art was one more revolutionary way for Blue Note to explore “genuine expression.”
 Just as they fostered talented musicians, they’d give young designers a chance to shine.
 Alfred Lion’s childhood friend Francis Wolff had joined the label as a producer and photographer; he’d shoot candid portraits of the musicians as they worked.
 Then, designers like Paul Bacon, Gil Mellé (himself a musician), and John Hermansader would pair Wolff’s black-and-white photos with a single, bright color, then juxtapose them with stark, sans-serif type.

 {% gallery %}
-{% image "/images/albumart-11.jpg" "" "Paul Bacon's cover featuring Francis Wolff's photography for Thelonious Monk's <i>Genius of Modern Music Vol. 1</i>" "via <a href='https://dgmono.com/the-deep-groove-mono-classic-jazz-album-art-gallery-blue-note-records-5000-series/' target='_blank' rel='noopener'>Deep Groove Mono</a>" %}
+{% image "/images/albumart-11.jpg" "An album cover using a photo of the artist and bold graphic design" "Paul Bacon's cover featuring Francis Wolff's photography for Thelonious Monk's <i>Genius of Modern Music Vol. 1</i>" "via <a href='https://dgmono.com/the-deep-groove-mono-classic-jazz-album-art-gallery-blue-note-records-5000-series/' target='_blank' rel='noopener'>Deep Groove Mono</a>" %}
-{% image "/images/albumart-12.jpg" "" "Gil Mellé's cover featuring Francis Wolff's photography for his band's <i>New Faces — New Sounds</i>" "via <a href='https://dgmono.com/the-deep-groove-mono-classic-jazz-album-art-gallery-blue-note-records-5000-series/' target='_blank' rel='noopener'>Deep Groove Mono</a>" %}
+{% image "/images/albumart-12.jpg" "An album cover using a photo of the artist and bold graphic design" "Gil Mellé's cover featuring Francis Wolff's photography for his band's <i>New Faces — New Sounds</i>" "via <a href='https://dgmono.com/the-deep-groove-mono-classic-jazz-album-art-gallery-blue-note-records-5000-series/' target='_blank' rel='noopener'>Deep Groove Mono</a>" %}
-{% image "/images/albumart-13.jpg" "" "John Hermansader's cover featuring Francis Wolff's photography for George Wallington's <i>Showcase</i>" "via <a href='https://dgmono.com/the-deep-groove-mono-classic-jazz-album-art-gallery-blue-note-records-5000-series/' target='_blank' rel='noopener'>Deep Groove Mono</a>" %}
+{% image "/images/albumart-13.jpg" "An album cover using a photo of the artist and bold graphic design" "John Hermansader's cover featuring Francis Wolff's photography for George Wallington's <i>Showcase</i>" "via <a href='https://dgmono.com/the-deep-groove-mono-classic-jazz-album-art-gallery-blue-note-records-5000-series/' target='_blank' rel='noopener'>Deep Groove Mono</a>" %}
 {% endgallery %}

 As the 1960s approached, the musicians Blue Note worked so hard to cultivate were forging new styles, leaving behind the swing-era pretense of jazz as dance music.
 Charlie Parker and Bud Powell kept speeding up the tempo and stuffing more chords into progressions.
 Max Roach started playing the drums like a boxer, bobbing and weaving around the beat with skittering cymbals, waiting for the right moment to land a single monumental “thud” of a kick drum.
 Without the drums keeping a steady rhythm, bass players like Milt Hinton and Gene Ramey had to furiously mark out time with eighth notes, traversing chords by plucking up and down the scale.